ahmadchughtai21/TicTacToe/README.md

 - Simple and intuitive text-based interface.
 - Colorful console output for enhanced user experience.
 - Checks for valid moves and prevents overwriting of spaces.
+- Added the option to play against the computer.
+- Enhanced colors and X O symbols for better visibility.

 ## Prerequisites